-A major portion of the film shows and discusses the impressive diversity of creative accom-plishments and experiments of Native American artists and craftsmen today - not only in paint-ing, sculpture, graphics and fine crafts, but also in literature, music, drama and the dance.
+A major portion of the film shows and discusses the impressive diversity of creative accom-plishments and experiments of Native American artists and craftsmen today - not only in painting, sculpture, graphics and fine ic, drama and the dance.

-Ic, drama and the dance.
-In showing the creative ex-plorations of the present - in-cluding the development of spe-cialized art education institutions like the Institute of American Indian Arts, the aspiration to-ward cultural self-identification in contemporary society, and the attainment of economic goals in the arts - the film postulates the present and future challenge: "As Native American artists continue their creative explorations in the new technologies of our times, and develop new in-stitutional concepts to support them, they will make a contribution greater than the sum of the old and the new."
-NATIVE AMERICAN ARTS
+In showing the creative explorations of the present - including the development of specialized art education institutions like the Institute of American Indian Arts, the aspiration to-ward cultural self-identification in contemporary society, and the tion greater than the sum of the old and the new."

+"As Native American artists continue their creative explorations in the new technologies of our times and deadon." our times, and develop new in-stitutional concepts to support them, they will make a contribu-tion greater than the sum of the

 NATIVE AMERICAN ARTS is a 20 minute, 16mm-color sound film.
-Free loans and pre-view-before-purchase-of the film are available exclusively from Modern Talking Picture Service, 2323 Hyde Park Road, New Hyde Park, New York 11040.
+Free loans and preview-before-purchase of the film are available exclusively from Modern Talking Picture Service, 2323 Hyde Park Road, New Hyde Park, New York 11040.
 This service also includes bookings for educational TV showings.
 For information about sale of the film, contact Indian Arts and Crafts Board, Room 4004, U.S. Department of the Interior, Washington, D.C.
 20240.